Common hippopotamus

 IUCN Status: Vulnerable

-Hippos are one of the heaviest animals on earth and can weigh up to three and a half tonnes!
+Hippos are one of the heaviest land animals on earth and can weigh up to three and a half tonnes!
 Only elephants and rhinos are heavier.
 Hippos have a huge barrel-shaped body, wide mouths and large tusks.
 They spend most of the day wallowing and resting in or near water.
 At night, they leave the water to graze.

 General Information